 This color-coding means you could probably figure out how to setup this tent without instructions.
 Once you are familiar with the tent, the colored poles, clips and webbing also help with setting up at nighttime.

 In very windy weather you may want the help of a partner, but otherwise you probably won’t have an issue.
-The design of this tent also means you can set it up without getting rain inside, which is obviously very handy.
+The design of this tent also means you can set it up without getting rain inside while mountaineering of backpacking, which is obviously very handy.

 Despite being a solid all-around tent, the Elixir 3 isn’t without its faults.
 As difficult as it is to find bad reviews on this model, these two disadvantages are the most commonly cited ones.

 The most common complaint about the Elixir 3 is its weight.
+This is not a lightweight tent.
 While it breaks down to a fairly compact size, it still comes out weighing heavier than other models.
 Full packed weight is over 6lbs, which is a couple pound heavier than many backpacking-style tents.
 Minimum trail weight is still 5lbs which is an improvement but not helpful if you’ll be in potentially bad weather and need all the protection this model offers.

-That being said, unless you’re a light or ultralight backpacker, chances are the extra weight won’t be too much of a concern for you.
+That being said, unless you’re a light or ultralight backpacker or don’t have much storage space on your pack, chances are the extra weight won’t be too much of a concern for you.
 Car campers or those that will only be hiking a short distance to their campsite probably will hardly notice the extra weight of this model.

 It’s obvious that tents get dirty and will be exposed to mud, dirt and general grime.
-Resistance to stains isn’t usually a huge concern but it is worth noting that the materials used on the Elixir 3 aren’t going to stay looking fresh forever.
+A fabric that is resistant to stains isn’t usually a huge concern but it is worth noting that the materials and fabric used on the Elixir 3 aren’t going to stay looking fresh forever.

-The trouble seems to be because of the white color, which looks nice and is a pleasant change from typical options but also shows stains more easily.
-However, the tent is easily to clean off and even if a stain is left, this is more of a visual downside than structural in any way.
+The trouble seems to be because of the white color fabric, which looks nice and is a pleasant change from typical options but also shows stains more easily.
+However, the tent is easy to clean off and even if a stain is left, this is more of a visual downside than structural in any way.

-Overall the Elixir 3 is an excellent tent in nearly every way.
+Overall the Elixir 3 backpacking tent is an excellent tent in nearly every way.
 Even though it weighs a little more than other tents in its size category it is still compact and ideal for most camping situations.
-Its overall toughness and ability to withstand very harsh weather without tears or leaks makes this model a very valuable, reliable shelter.
+Its overall toughness and ability to withstand very harsh weather without tears or leaks make this model a very valuable, reliable shelter.

-For being priced at under $300 (check this listing for the latest live prices), you really don’t want to pass up this model if you’re looking for a 2 or 3 person tent that can handle weather extremes throughout three seasons.
+Bottom Line: For being priced at under $300 (check this listing for the latest live prices), you really don’t want to pass up this model if you’re looking for a 2 or 3 person tent for mountaineering that can handle weather extremes throughout three seasons.